Aqmescit Cuma Camisi: History

 Finally, on 15 February 2011 the City Council relented and voted to issue a construction permit to the Spiritual Direction of the Muslims of Crimea for the 2.8 hectare plot, and the Crimean Tatars placed a large memorial stone on the location of the future mosque in March.
 However, the construction was scheduled to begin only in April 2014 to correspond with a summit between the presidents of Ukraine and Turkey, who would also unveil the construction site.
 The project was then postponed due to the Russian annexation.

-Construction works were restarted in September 2015, with the deadline moved multiple times from early 2020 to 2021.
+Construction works started in September 2015, with the deadline moved multiple times from early 2020 to 2021.
 In September 2015, the partially-recognised Grand Mufti of Crimea, Emirali Ablayev announced that the construction project would be funded by Turkish authorities and built by a Turkish construction company.
 However, private donations from local and Russian donors were also raised.